 FROM TIME TO TIME (2009) has a boy living with grandma Maggie Smith in the country during WW II finds himself slipping back a couple of centuries to get involved in family history (or else it’s ghosts showing up in the present—as I using this as a talking lamp, I wasn’t sure) and discover (what else) the location of the Lost Family Treasure that will save the estate.
 Forgettable.
 “I may be in for a spot of bother if anything happens.”

 John C. Reilly voices WRECK-IT RALPH (2012), the Brute Man adversary of “Fix-It Felix Jr.” in the same-name video game; frustrated with being an outcast living in a garbage dump he sneaks out of his game hoping to find a way to prove himself a hero and ends up trying to help out a little waif (Sarah Silverman) against domineering King Kandy (Alan Tudyk doing what sounds like a good Ed Wynn impression) in a Candyland game.
-Along with a lot of product placement, this has lots of cameos by the likes of Qbert and Pac-Man and some wonderful visual design; Jack McBrayer (Kenneth of 30 Rock) plays Felix, Jane Lynch is a hardboiled starship trooper and (Jane Lynch plays a starship trooper (“She has the most tragic backstory in game history.”).
+Along with a lot of product placement, this has lots of cameos by the likes of Qbert and Pac-Man and some wonderful visual design; Jack McBrayer (Kenneth of 30 Rock) plays Felix, and Jane Lynch plays a hardboiled starship trooper (“She has the most tragic backstory in game history.”).
 Really fun.
 “Doomsday and the apocalypse had a baby—and it’s ugly!”

 Returning to LJ Smith’s Night World: HUNTRESS has a female vamp working as a vampire slayer for Circle Daybreak assigned to guard a child who may be one of the four Wild Powers needed to save the world, which unfortunately requires teaming up with an Obnoxious and Irritating fellow vamp.
 This is another that makes me think Stephanie Meyer might be a fan as the protagonist, like Bella’s daughter is a supposedly impossible human/vampire hybrid; good, in any case.